4 Smart Things to Do on Your Summer Break From College

 • Take a weekend trip to visit a friend: If you live within driving distance of a college friend, pick a weekend and go visit!
 One of my favorite parts of college has been making friends who live in towns all over the country.
 If your friends live a bit further than an easy drive, consider finding a town halfway between and meeting in the middle.

-By now, you probably agree that there’s plenty of things to do this summer, but that doesn’t mean that you need to do everything.
+By now, you probably agree that there are plenty of things to do this summer, but that doesn’t mean that you need to do everything.
 At the start of your break, make some loose goals and plans to keep yourself aware of your priorities, but beyond that, focus on relaxing and enjoying this time to rejuvenate yourself before the new semester.

 Winning scholarships is another smart way to spend some time this summer.
 Find awards you’re eligible for using our Scholarship Search tool.